EugeneVakarchuk/ulbi_tv_course/README.md

 6. Working with class styles.
 7. Working with props.
 8. Working with lists.
 Transformation massive of object to massive Reacts elements.
+9. Create controlled input with 'useState'
+10. Create uncontrolled input with 'useRef'

 ### What wasn't done:
 1. Create class-component (becaouse class-component is outdated technology).